P1agueDoc/ComfyYouTube-TelegramBot/README.md

 - Enjoy your bot

 # Unreadable code or caveman writing
-Sorry for bad code, i just got really tired when writing it and decided to just finish it quickly.
-And i still learning python.
+Sorry for bad code.
+I was really tired while writing it and just wanted to finish it quickly.
+And i'm still learning python.

 # YouTube sending Forbidden 403
-Can't really do anything here. create cookies.txt again, might help for some time.
+Can't really do anything here. create cookies.txt again, it might help for a few hours or days?.

 # No continues for you